clandrew/fwater/README.md

 The setup has Window responsible for all the UI and user-facing elements; window, mouse input, etc, while the "heavy lifting" happens in Compute.

-There's an entrypoint in Compute which draws to a Direct3D surface.
+There are entrypoints in Compute to update the grid state, handle mouse input, and draw the current grid colors to a Direct3D surface.

 ## Related Links